UEFA coefficient: 2025–26 and future seasons

+2021–22 through 2024–25

 Top club by period

 The following data indicate the top-ranked women's clubs in each 5-year period.

 Top-rated women's clubs listed by number of times they were top-ranked over a 5-year period since the first period officially analysed (2001–2005):

 Men's amateur coefficient

 UEFA calculates coefficients for each association that takes part in the UEFA Regions' Cup.
 These coefficients are calculated to compile ranking lists that are used to determine the round in which each team enters the competition and to seed the teams for the draws.
 The coefficient ranking list is established for the preliminary and intermediate round draws on the basis of the associations’ results in the three most recent completed seasons at the time of the draws.
-For the 2022–23 competition, the coefficient ranking list is therefore based on the associations' results in the seasons 2014–15, 2016–17 and 2018–19.
+For the 2024–25 competition, the coefficient ranking list is therefore based on the associations' results in the seasons 2016–17, 2018–19 and 2022–23.

-As of 8 December 2021 the coefficients are as follows:
+As of 27 July 2023 the coefficients are as follows:

 Points are awarded for each match played in the qualifying competition.
 Match points are awarded in accordance with the final scores as ratified by UEFA.
 Final tournament matches and penalty shoot-outs are not taken into consideration.
 In addition to the match points, the bonus points are awarded for each season.The points are given as follows:

 Futsal tournaments' coefficient

 Men's national team

-Since 2020 FIFA Futsal World Cup qualification, coefficients are based on the Elo rating system and are constantly updated to all non-friendly matches.
+Since 2020 FIFA Futsal World Cup qualification, the UEFA coefficients are based on the Elo rating system and are constantly updated to all non-friendly matches.
 This ranking is used to seed national teams on UEFA competitions and to decide the number of clubs from an association that will participate in the UEFA Futsal Champions League.

 The rating below is the situation after the UEFA Futsal Euro 2022 qualifications have been played: